 - Now, copy this character and paste into your PowerPoint slide, as shown in Figure 3, below.

-Figure 3: Paste the u umlaut character in PowerPoint
+Figure 3: Copy from Notepad and paste the u umlaut character in PowerPoint

 - Select this u umlaut character in PowerPoint, and change the font to Wingdings, as shown in Figure 4, below.
 You will notice that the u umlaut character changed to a check mark (tick mark) symbol.

-- Are you wondering why an alphabetical character changed into a symbol?
-That's because we chose the Wingdings font, a font that comprises dingbat characters for every keystroke you type!
+- Are you wondering why an alphabetical character that you typed or pasted changed into a symbol?
+That's because we changed the font for this text to Wingdings, a font that comprises dingbat characters for every keystroke you type!

 - Wingdings has been part of Microsoft Windows since Windows 3.1.
 After the success of Wingdings, Microsoft created Wingdings 2 and Wingdings 3 too.
-Do note though that to add this check mark symbol, you must use Wingdings, and not Wingdings 2 or Wingdings 3.
+Do note though that to add this checkmark or tally symbol, you must use Wingdings, and not Wingdings 2 or Wingdings 3.

 Wingdings, Wingdings 2, and Dingbats